Alissa Chavez

 Alissa Marie Chavez is an American inventor and entrepreneur.
 She is known for her invention "Hot Seat", an alarm for child car seats being left occupied, which she invented as a teenager.
 She is the founder and CEO of the company Assila.

 Early life

 Chavez was born in 1997 and raised in Albuquerque, New Mexico, by her single mother, a childcare owner.
+She has always had a passion for working with children.
+The children she has worked with have been her inspiration behind her children's products.

 Invention

 At age 14, Chavez conceived the Hot Seat alarm as a science fair project, after hearing that many babies died from being left in cars.
 She later refined the idea and patented it, helping people with newborn care.
+The invention by Alissa Chavez aims to reduce the chance that a child will die in an overheated car.